roberttwomey/quantum-theater/README.md

 **Samantha Bendix** - Artist, Designer, and Developer for Immersive Media, Speculative Devices Lab and Edgeworks, University of Nebraska-Lincoln.<br>

 # References
-Read more about the project here. [link TK]

 _This project is made possible through support from the Grand Challenge Grant Quantum Approaches Addressing Global Threats (PIs Binek and Hermiller), University of Nebraska-Lincoln_